Déjà Vu (Beyoncé song): Background and synopsis

-The music video for "Déjà Vu" was filmed by British director Sophie Muller in New Orleans, Louisiana on June 21, 2006, with parts of the video shot at the Maple Leaf Bar and the Oak Alley Plantation in Carrollton, Louisiana and Vacherie, Louisiana respectively.
-The footage features couture-inspired outfits, vigorous footwork and sexually-themed routines.
+The music video for "Déjà Vu" was filmed by British director Sophie Muller in New Orleans, Louisiana on June 20–21, 2006, with parts of the video shot at the Maple Leaf Bar and the Oak Alley Plantation in Carrollton, Louisiana and Vacherie, Louisiana respectively.
+The footage features couture-inspired outfits, vigorous footwork and sexually themed routines.
 The video simultaneously premiered on July 12, 2006, on MTV's show TRL, and Overdrive, MTV's online video channel.
 It reached the top spot on the TRL, Yahoo!, and MTV countdowns.
 The "Deja Vu" video topped the UK TV airplay chart in late July 2006.

 The video begins with showing Beyoncé against a green wall and Jay-Z sitting on a chair inside a dark room.
 Beyoncé and Jay-Z then start to simultaneously play imaginary instruments, mimicking the song's tune.
 Scenes of Beyoncé are then shown in several different rooms wearing different outfits.
 As the chorus begins, she is shown running around and dancing out in a large sugarcane field.
 At the end of the chorus, she dances in a red dress in front of a pond and in a large red dress out in front of a mansion.
-When Jay-Z's verse begins, the two are shown alone inside a room, Beyoncé is now barefoot and bare-legged, she dances seductively around Jay-Z, and leads to the controversial oral sex scene.
+When Jay-Z's verse begins, the two are shown alone inside a room, Beyoncé is now barefoot and bare-legged, she dances seductively around Jay-Z, and leads to the controversial scene.
 Beyoncé is then shown wearing a green skirt and bedazzled bra while dancing Mbalax (a Senegalese & Gambian dance) around in sand.
 As the song progresses, she is shown dancing alone in a dark forest wearing a sparkling black dress as fireflies circle around her head.
 The song ends with Beyoncé leaning back in a pose as fireflies race away.